Ferdi265/pipectl/README.md

   -o, --out     create a pipe and print its contents to stdout -i, --in      write stdin to an open pipe
-  -n, --name N  use a pipe with a custom name instead of the default -f, --force   force create a pipe even if one already exists -l, --lock    use flock(2) to synchronize writes to the pipe
+  -n, --name N  use a pipe with a custom name instead of the default -p, --path P  use a custom path P for the pipe created by pipectl -f, --force   force create a pipe even if one already exists -l, --lock    use flock(2) to synchronize writes to the pipe
 ```

+## Environment Variables

+`pipectl` will use the environment variables `XDG_RUNTIME_PATH` and `TMPDIR` to
+discover the preferred directory for the named pipes created by it.
+If both are
+unset, `pipectl` falls back to placing the pipe in `/tmp`.

 ## Dependencies